What is distracted driving?

 Distracted driving statistics

-According to the National Highway Traffic Safety Administration (NHTSA), 3,275 people were killed in 2023 from distracted driving.
+According to the National Highway Traffic Safety Administration (NHTSA), 3,208 people were killed in 2024 as a result of distracted driving.

 “Despite the apparent prevalence of distracted driving (I think we've all seen people staring at their phones while cruising down the road!), it can be challenging to figure out how big of a problem it is.
 This is partly because distraction takes on many forms, but also because distraction isn't always evident after a crash, so the issue tends to be undercounted,” says Young.